 Best part?
 These Chocolate Chip Blondies are ooey, gooey, packed full of chocolate and are soon to become a family favorite in your house and the most requested among your friends.

-Sure, you could take your tried and true Chocolate Chip Cookie recipe (here’s my best one, if that’s what you’re looking for!) and spread the batter in a pan rather than scoop into individual cookies.
+Sure, you could take your tried and true Chocolate Chip Cookie recipe and spread the batter in a pan rather than scoop into individual cookies.

 However, this usually doesn’t turn out so well in that the cookie bars are dry and tough.